AlexanderBissett/Yurii-is-a-idiot/README.md

 You will need several things to execute this attack:

 -   Server with public IP, at least one.
 (Runing on debian.)
 -   Rubber ducky or Raspberry Pi Pico turned in to a Rubber Ducky.
 -   3D printer
 -

-You will need: Rubber ducky or Raspberry pico turned in tu rubber ducky.

 You will need python 3 and the followring python modules: